ATE Insurance and Outlay Funding for Scottish Commercial, Clinical Negligence and Personal Injury Disputes

 Commercial Disputes

-We give you and your clients a choice about how their dispute or claim can be settled, for good reason…
+We give you and your clients a choice about how a dispute or claim can be resolved, for good reason.

 Clinical Negligence and Personal Injury cases